Setting Up LawPracticeZA for your firm

 Delete Sample Data

-Once you’ve played around with the system and have a feel for how things work, delete the pre-loaded sample data that your instance came with from the widget on the dashboard.
-This won’t delete any matters, clients or suppliers which you created, only the pre-loaded fictitious data.
+Once you’ve played around with the system and have a feel for how things work, you can clear your This will delete all sample data and all masterfile records (clients, matters, suppliers etc).
 See:

 Update firm details

 Upload your logo and set-up your firm name and contact details as you would like them to appear on your invoices and statements to clients.
 To view the invoice layout: select a Matter with at least one unbilled fee or disbursement and click Proforma.

 You might want to try logos in a different formats, aspect ratio or background colour - or perhaps play around with line breaks in your firm’s postal & street addresses before you’re happy with how they look.
 Menu Option: